-Surely, this make me a ‘jack of all trades’, and true to the saying, I’m not a master of any of them.
+Surely, this makes me a ‘jack of all trades’, and true to the saying, I’m not a master of any of them.
 Not surprisingly, I have long wondered about the pejorative sounding ‘master of none’ that accompanies the saying.
 I’ve no doubt it is true, but so what?

-For me, life is an experiment, and this one has played out long enough for me to address the results so far.
+For me, life is an experiment and this one has played out long enough for me to address the results so far.

 First, there is the problem inherent in becoming too much of a master of anything as I pointed out earlier (see Why Do Idiot Savants Run Things?).
 As with all things in life, balance is key.
 Too much of a good thing is no better than too little.
 So actual capability in any field cannot be the definitive measure of mastery.
 ‘Neither too much nor too little’ would be the ultimate gauge by which to judge true mastery.

 The only ones who really know whether there is ‘too much’ or ‘too little’ are the individuals themselves.
 It is utterly subjective.
 Attempting to judge another person’s balance between ‘too much and too little’ can never be more than a projection of one’s own state of balance, or rather lack of balance.
 What we judge desirable (or not) in others only reflects what we need, or fear, for ourselves.

 Attempting to master something is quite different from the traditional definition of mastery.
 For me, mastery is mostly a matter of the ‘knowing of what to do, or not do’.
 At that point, I can stop searching for knowing, and settle into my knowing.
 In other words, I am a master in my own right.
 We all are!
 It cannot be otherwise.
 Let’s see if I can explain why…